wp-crm/wp-crm/readme.txt

 * Initial public release.

 == Changelog ==

+= 1.0.3 =
+* Added new column to messages list with Source association.
+* Fixed warnings and notices.

 = 1.0.2 =
 * Fixed the bug when UsabilityDynamics Admin Notices could not be dismissed.